shahriar-rahman/A-Comparative-Analysis-of-Amazon-Book-Ratings-using-Collaborative-Filtering/README.md

 such as Collaborative Filtering (CF) have been widely adopted as one of the crucial pieces of the large puzzle that is the recommenders.

+### Objective:
+The primary incentive of this research is to:
+* Initiate an exploratory analysis of the acquired data to find indispensable patterns of the feature that makes up the data.
+* Conduct a comparative analysis of features.
+* Utilize multiple types of CF on the processed features.
+* Experiment with different Hyper-parameters to obtain a well-organized tuning for the models.
+* Compare and analyze which models display the most robust generalization.

 Project Organization
 ------------